UrquijoDeveloper/ResgistroDeAsistenciaSADECV/README.md

 ## Warning, This project only works on Visual Studio 2019

-thats because I worked with Microsoft Acess Database
+thats because I worked with Microsoft Access Database